Malrajb/angularjs-with-bootstrap/README.md

 # Overview

 	.
-Place this repository in your local server like xampp.
+Place this repository in your local server like xampp

 	.
-Ex: D:\xampp\htdocs\angularjs-with-bootstrap
+Ex: C:\xampp\htdocs\angularjs-with-bootstrap

 	.
 No database connection needed.
-The dynamic data retirved from json file content inside 'mock' folder.
+The dynamic data retirved from json file content inside 'mock' folder

 	.
-Once after placed then, hit the command in root directory
+No database operations held in this application.
+Because the main objective of the repository is learning and understanding the both angularjs and bootstrap

 Now the app can be accessible in url : http://localhost/angularjs-with-bootstrap/